Semantics meets attractiveness: Choice by salience: A testable model of salience

 \begin{remark} The rational structure of the salience order and the normality condition yield an alternative formulation of an RLS choice.
 In fact, the elements of $\L$ can be indexed by the equivalence classes of salience, rather than by the elements of the ground set.
 Specifically, the total preorder $\succsim$ on $X$ generates a partition $\mathscr{S}_\succsim$ of $X$ into equivalence classes of salience, which are linearly ordered by $\succ$ as follows: for all $S,T \in \mathscr{S}_\succsim$, let $S \succ T$ if $s \succ t$ for some (equivalently, for all) $s \in S$ and $t \in T$.
 Now the normality condition LS3 allows us to rewrite the family of rationalizing preferences in LS2 by $\L = \{\rhd_S : S \in \mathscr{S}_\succsim \}$.
 This representation has the obvious advantage of being more compact.
 However, we still prefer to use the original formulation given in Definition~\ref{DEF:rationalization_by_linear_salience}, because it is more intuitive. \end{remark}

-Observe that any rationalizable choice has an RLS: simply take the total preorder $X \times X$ as salience order in LS1 (that is, all items are indifferent), and let $\L$ be the family composed of a single linear order in LS2, namely the one that explains choice by maximization.
+Any rationalizable choice is RLS: take $X \times X$ as salience order (that is, all items are indifferent from a semantic point of view), and let $\L$ be the family composed of the unique linear order that explains choice by maximization.
 The next result provides alternatives formulations of rationalizability by linear salience; its proof is straightforward, and is left to the reader.